Hideo Kachi

-Hideo Kachi (可知 日出男) (born December 17, 1953 in Nakano, Tokyo) is a Japanese musician.
+Hideo Kachi (可知 日出男) (born December 17, 1953, in Nakano, Tokyo) is a Japanese musician.
 He is a player of various woodwind instruments, such as the flute, clarinet, saxophone, bassoon, ocarina, recorder (musical instrument), and others.
 He is also a singer, and has written his own lyrics.
 He graduated from Waseda University in the first department of literature.
 His musical origins came from his participation in the band Geinoh Yamashirogumi, followed by his leadership of "Art Ensemble Green."
 He has participated in fourteen recitals so far.

 Career

-He apprenticed himself to Tadashi Yamamoto, Masato Tanaka, Milan Turković (bassoon), and Tamami Koyake (jazz flute).
+He apprenticed himself to Tadashi Yamamoto, Masahito Tanaka, Milan Turković (bassoon), and Tamami Koyake (jazz flute).
 He also sought the guidance of Shigeo Maruyama, Eri Oono (jazz vocal), and he also sought out Haruhiko Jō, a member of the theater troupe "za," due to his dramatizations and vocalizations.